Basic Vertical Sleeve Gastrectomy Info

 I am a pre-op Vertical Sleeve Gastrectomy patient, and because I have been asked to share, here is some of the info given to me from my bariatric center.
-Insurance companies and bariatric centers differ in their patient requirements, so please consider this a general
+Insurance companies and bariatric centers differ in their patient requirements, so please consider this a general guide.

 General information about Vertical Sleeve Gastrectomy Surgery: